Best coffeeshops in Amsterdam

 A mainstay of Amsterdam’s coffeeshop scene, Original Dampkring epitomises the friendlier side of cannabis culture.
 Famous for its sculpted wooden décor, knowledgeable staff and on-point cannabis selection, the venue has plenty to offer both seasoned and novice stoners.
 There’s enough space for groups of four or five in Original Dampkring’s smoking lounge but, given the spot’s enduring popularity, expect a short wait for seats during peak hours.

-Housed inside an old stable with historic ties to Amsterdam’s fire department, this down-to-earth coffeeshop could easily be mistaken for a neighbourhood café, given its welcoming ambiance and unassuming location.
+Housed in an old stable with historic ties to Amsterdam’s fire department, this down-to-earth coffeeshop could easily be mistaken for a neighbourhood café, given its welcoming ambience and unassuming location.
 Catering to stoners who prefer quality over quantity, Paradox usually stocks around seven strains of weed alongside six types of hashish.
 The coffeeshop is well-known for its space cakes, too.
 They’re laced with a full gram of weed.

 A little off the beaten track, Blue Bird is the kind of low-key spot that’s frequented by locals and tourists alike.
-Expect a funky jungle-themed décor throughout the coffeeshop’s two-tier smoking lounge, plus a couple of trippy motifs depicting exotic birds all around.
+Expect funky jungle-themed décor throughout the coffeeshop’s two-tier smoking lounge, plus a couple of trippy motifs depicting exotic birds all around.
 Aside from its smokable menu, Blue Bird serves a small selection of hot and cold snacks, including homemade Dutch pancakes topped with whipped cream that are perfect for when the munchies come a-knocking.